03

 Getting up and running

 The main idea here is I want to make it easy for you to take what's in Fragments and use it as a starting point for your own projects and experiments.
-So, with every sketch breakdown, you have easy access to:
+So, with every shader breakdown, you have easy access to:

 You can copy and paste everything into your own projects, and get started right away.